DesignMuseumGent/dmg-rest-api/README.md

 for further documentation on how to use the REST-API and which catalogues are available, a [swagger documentation](https://data.designmuseumgent.be/api-docs) has been setup.

 ## run service
-to setup the API make sure Node is installed on your device.
+to replicat the API service make sure Node is installed on your device.
+## To do so howver, you need credentials to fetch data from our postGres DB (which is meant for internal usage only)

 ### clone the repository
 ```